MarcoLandtHayen/climate_index_collection/README.md

 ## Development

-For now, we're developing in the Pangeo notebook containter.
+For now, we're developing in the Pangeo notebook container.
 More details: https://github.com/pangeo-data/pangeo-docker-images

 To start a JupyterLab within this container, run
 ```shell